MistDiamond075/TwitterExtension/README.md

 # EN:

-A Twitter extension that allows you to view and download any images (video support will be added in the future).
+A Twitter extension that allows you to view and download any images.

 _Installation_:
 1. Open your browser's extension settings.